qelectrotech/qelectrotech-doc/source/developer/contributing.rst

 ..
 ..
 SPDX-License-Identifier: GPL-2.0-only

+.. _developer/contributing:
 ============================================
-Contributing to the QelectroTech source code
+Contributing to the QET source code
 ============================================

 The goal of this page is to teach you how to contribute effectively to the QET project by introducing you to .